Click on each cluster to learn information about the cluster, prerequisites, and faculty instructors.

 Instructors:

-Saharnaz Baghdadchi, Assistant Teaching Professor, Department of Electrical and Computer Engineering, UCSD
+Saharnaz Baghdadchi, Associate Teaching Professor, Electrical and Computer Engineering, UCSD

 Peter Ilinykh, Development Engineer, Electrical and Computer Engineering, UCSD